5 (British TV channel): 5 +1

 The time-shifted 5 +1 was launched on Freesat, Freeview and Sky on 6 December 2011.
 The channel was also expected to be made available via Virgin Media during 2012, eventually launching on 25 October 2012.
 As with other similar '+1' services, Channel 5 +1 rebroadcasts Channel 5's entire programming output on a one-hour time delay, though the 'Supercasino' commercial gaming block is blacked out on the timeshift.
 The launch of Channel 5 +1 meant all three of the UK's commercial PSB services – ITV/STV/UTV, Channel 4 and Channel 5 – now have one-hour timeshifts.

+On 2 March 2026, Channel 5 announced it was going to cease SD broadcasting on Sky.
+This change took place on 5 March 2026.